If you have any feedback on how we can make our new website better please do contact us and we would like to hear from you.

 Assistant Instructor, En-Lin (Annie) Huang, has a BS in Physical Education, teaching experience as a private tutor, violin teacher, handball coach and soccer coach.
 She played varsity volleyball, basketball and handball, and is currently the goalkeeper in the Chelsea Piers women's soccer league.
 Annie is certified in CPR and First Aid.

-Victor Shelden, a former Primitive Pursuits Instructor, Primitive Pursuits, Ithaca, NY, Summer 2010-Fall 2012 is our newest instructor.
+Victor Shelden, Primitive Pursuits, Ithaca, NY, Summer 2010-Fall 2012 is our newest instructor.
 He mentored and taught groups of children between the ages of 5 and 13 wilderness survival skills, primitive living, connection with the earth and nature, and how to establish a tight-knit community feel.
 Inspired children to be curious about the natural world and aware of their relationship with the environment.

 ⋅ Gained CPR, AED, and Response to Emergency First Aid certifications.